SouthFACT/landsatfact-sql/functions.md

 Back to [Table of contents](README.md)
 <br><br>
 ### function [edit_function](functions/edit_function.sql)
-Trigger Function to setup edits to metadata table. this timestamps a field in the landsat_metadata table when anything is edited
+Trigger Function to setup edits to metadata table. this timestamps a field in the landsat_metadata table when anything is edited  - modified_date.

 **requires**
 * Nothing